jordanebelanger/UnReSwift/README.md

 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

-Reducers look and sound cool in theory, they have that Functional Programming buzz around them, but in practice they too often end up being an additional element of indirection cluttering your project.

 While keeping the familiar Store/Dispatch based interface, UnReswift removes reducers altogether and move the act of reducing your Store state to the Action's themselves.
 No more big Switch statements...

 The `Action` Protocol is very simple: